Have you always wanted to learn how to saber Champagne?

 - 2Delegate duties

-Assign a spotter to watch where glass may land and retrieve it (and not the same person who videos it).
+Assign a spotter to watch where the broken glass may land and retrieve it (not the same person who videos it).

 Carefully remove the outer foil and gently untwist the cage.
-It can and will blow without warning, so easy does it.
+It can and will blow at any moment, so easy does it.

 - 4Assume position